Get access to exclusive updates, the latest news and the inside scoop 🍨

-The next tip on the list for those of you who are wondering how to start your own eCommerce website, if you’re not already, start selling your products with compelling product descriptions.
+The next tip on the list for those of you who are wondering how to start your own eCommerce website is to start selling your products with compelling product descriptions.

 It goes without saying, but product descriptions should be detailed enough to give the customers additional information that cannot be extracted from the high-quality imagery alone.
 For instance; size, material and scent(s) (if applicable).

-Lastly, eCommerce websites that have found success have enforced clear and concise product descriptions, with a consistent tone of voice that remains in keeping with all web copy across the brand.
+Lastly, Shopify websites that have found success have enforced clear and concise product descriptions, with a consistent tone of voice that remains in keeping with all web copy across the brand.

 N0.5: Create a Social Media Campaign

-If you’re new to the world of eCommerce, we’d recommend creating a social media campaign before your online store is launched.
+If you’re new to the world of eCommerce and want to learn how you can start your own eCommerce website, we’d recommend creating a social media campaign before your Shopify store is launched.
 The purpose of a social media campaign is to tease potential customers so that they can count down to your store’s launch date.

-The best social media channels for online stores to utilise for marketing purposes including; Instagram, Pinterest and Facebook.
+The best social media channels for Shopify stores to utilise for marketing purposes include; Instagram, Pinterest and Facebook.
 Twitter is especially useful for responding to any queries and engaging with customers directly.

-With social media campaigns set up and followers in place before an online store goes live, any eCommerce site is bound to receive more traffic once the store has been launched.
+With social media campaigns set up and followers in place before an online store goes live, any Shopify site is bound to receive more traffic once the store has been launched.

 N0.6: Build an Email Marketing List

-If you want your business to be successful, building an email marketing list should be at the top of your priority list, as this is crucial for online business growth.
+If you want to start your own eCommerce website that is successful, building an email marketing list should be at the top of your priority list, as this is crucial for online business growth.
 Email lists allow online retailers to build an audience that they can continually advertise to.

 Email lists are built with the collection of customer email addresses by asking customers to sign up to a mailing list.
 The perks for those wishing to sign up include being the first to know about product announcements, as well as being provided with helpful content and exclusive offers.